HaoJee/finemon/README.md

-# finemon
+# FineMon
-<<<<<<< HEAD
+### Introduction

-This is a descripution about our monitoring scheme-FineMon.
-The code of FineMon is MATLAB version.
+This is a description of our monitoring scheme-FineMon.
+The code of FineMon is the MATLAB version.

-The code process is shown as below figure:
+The coding process is shown below figure:

 ![finemon_process](E:\workplace\matlab\multi-metric\current\FineMon\finemon_process.png)

-We introduce each code files as follows:
+We introduce each code file as follows:

 data_proprocess.m:  Data preprocessing, where the original data is processed into an input tensor according to the flow in the Figure.

-FineMon.m:  Main file, this file can perform FineMon for each dataset (input data) and calculate the evalution criteria (NMAE, Cos, Sample Ratio).
+FineMon.m:  Main file, this file can perform FineMon for each dataset (input data) and calculate the evaluation criteria (NMAE, Cos, Sample Ratio).

-getPerformanceNC_orign.m: Calculate the all data's NMAE and Cos.
+getPerformanceNC_orign.m: Calculate all the data's NMAE and Cos.

 subroutine_residual.m: Calculate the residual(.) mensioned in equation (3).